Last Updated on Samuel Franklinby

 - Future Henesys – Maple Guide

-Available through the Maple Guide this will transport players to a future version of Henesys, it can also be accessed through the Temple of Time at any point from thereon.
-Following this quest line can give you plenty of experience although it’s equally viable to sit at one of the training maps here with some locations all the way up to level 200.
+Available through the Maple Guide this will transport players to a future version of Henesys and it can also be accessed through the Temple of Time at any point from thereon.
+Following this quest line can give you plenty of experience although it’s equally viable to sit at one of the training maps here with some locations featuring enemies all the way up to level 200.

 - Mutant Orange Mushroom – Singing Mushroom Forest Ruins: Dark Spore Hill (Gate of Future)

 One of the better early maps available in the Future Henesys location this is one map outside of the Henesys Ruins.
-It has a simple 3 platform area that is not spaced too far apart and gives you plenty of space to try minimise damage taken as they can hit weaker characters hard.
+It has a simple 3 platform area that is not spaced too far apart and gives you plenty of space to try minimise damage taken as the enemies here can hit low HP characters hard.
 Players can also try out the maps right of Future Henesys that have Mutant Slime and Ribbon Pigs although these enemies are tougher at level 166 and 168 while having slightly higher map complexity.

 - Omega Sector – Maple Guide